friedrith/react-composition/.slides/slides.md

 # Conclusion

 - New patterns: `cloneElement`, `render` function, `Compound` pattern
+- Control Inversion: key to see the code from another perspective
 - But more important: React composition
 - Composition is the most underrated pattern in React
 - every time you have a new feature: React composition first